Last updated on September 15th, 2021 at 11:26 am

 Media Type: Website

 Founded in May 2020 by Peggy Hall, The Healthy American is an alternative health and wellness website promoting pseudoscience regarding Covid-19.
 Peggy Hall advocates for not wearing a mask during coronavirus as stated on her about page “With a background in health, politics, education, and activism, Peggy is a frontline freedom fighter who has been instrumental in overturning mask mandates, getting “wash your hands” highway signs removed, and spearheading mask-free shopping, working and living.”
 She further states, “I urge you: Don’t trust your health to the headlines.
 Don’t trust your life to the media, and don’t trust your well-being to the government.”

 Funded by / Ownership

-The Healthy American does not clearly state ownership, however, Peggy Hall is the founder and presumed owner.
-Revenue is derived through donations.
+The Healthy American does not clearly state ownership; however, Peggy Hall is the founder and presumed owner.
+Donations generate revenue.

 Analysis / Bias

 In review, the primary purpose of this website is to promote misinformation regarding Coronavirus and the wearing of face coverings.
 In fact, they have a section called Masks Don’t Work, which promotes pseudoscience and false information such as making unsupported claims such as this “Masks reduce intake of oxygen, leading to carbon dioxide toxicity.”
 This claim is not true.
 Another claim is as follows “Germs are trapped near your mouth and nose, increasing risk of infection.”
 This also is not true.
 Finally, The Healthy American promotes far-right conspiracy theories such as this “Masks symbolize suppression of speech.”
 Further, Peggy Hall has made baseless claims that social distancing doesn’t work; however, the CDC states that it is an essential part of the reduction of spreading the Coronavirus.